George Julian Harney: Involvement with Chartist movement

-At the Chartist Convention held during the summer of 1839, Harney and William Benbow convinced the delegates to call a Grand National Holiday on 12 August.
+Harney attended the first National Convention of the Chartists that met on Monday, 4 February 1839, at the British Coffee House, 27, Cockspur Street, London.
+There were seventy-one delegates.
+Harney, together with Robert Lowery and Dr. John Taylor was a delegate for Newcastle upon Tyne.
+Harney and William Benbow convinced the delegates to call a Grand National Holiday on 12 August.
 Feargus O'Connor argued against the plan but was defeated.
 Harney and Benbow toured the country in an attempt to persuade workers to join the strike.
-When Harney and Benbow were both arrested and charged with making seditious speeches, the General Strike was called off.
-Harney was kept in Warwick Gaol but when he appeared at Birmingham Assizes the grand jury refused to indict him of sedition or any other charge.
+When Harney and Benbow were both arrested at the end of July and charged with making seditious speeches, the General Strike was called off.
+A. R. Schoyen has given a wonderful example (from 1839) of the perceived seditious nature in some of Harney's speeches: